xmy0010/learngit/readme.txt

 Create a new branch is quick and simple.
 This is for branch dev.
 How to deal with branchs?

 Today we learn about branchs.

+This change is on the branch 'xmy0010'->'dev'